Veggie Bullet: is the Nutribullet food processor any good? – Which? News

 The Veggie Bullet is unique in that it offers a 3-in-1 package, allowing you to spiralize veg, as well as slice or grate.
 However, it’s five times more expensive than a standalone electric spiralizer, so it’s worth thinking about whether it’s the right gadget for you.

-Most manual or electric spiralizers come with two to four noodle blades, offering you a choice of thin or thick noodles, and narrow or wide vegetable ribbons.
+Most manual or electric spiralizers come with between two and four noodle blades, offering you a choice of thin or thick noodles, and narrow or wide vegetable ribbons.
 This gives you more versatility, so for example you could make courgetti noodles for bolognese, squash ribbons as a substitute for tagliatelle or thin carrot and cucumber slivers for a Thai salad.

 The Veggie Bullet just offers one standard noodle size, but we thought it was a good medium-thick noodle that held its shape when cooked and worked well in both pasta dishes and stir fries.
-Find out if an electric spiralizer is a budget alternative by heading to our electric spiralizer first look reviews.
+Find out whether an electric spiralizer could be a worthy alternative by heading to our electric spiralizer first look reviews.

 Do you need the Veggie Bullet?

 Unlike some manual spiralizers, you’ll need to cut larger veg to fit, so the Veggie Bullet is likely to be most useful if you mainly spiralize long, regular-shaped vegetables like courgettes.
+If you’re finding veg prep a strain, see the full Veggie Bullet first look review to get our verdict.

 If you’re just starting out with spiralizing, it might be worth trying a cheaper manual spiralizer to see if you like it.
 Some cost less than £10, and the best ones will be perfect for the occasional courgetti dinner.
 For more advice on choosing a spiralizer, check out our spiralizer buying guide.